markusl/cdk-fargate-docker-starter/README.md

 This repository shows an example of how to deploy a simple docker image to a Fargate cluster using AWS CDK.

+Read more of CDK at <https://docs.aws.amazon.com/CDK/latest/userguide/what-is.html>

+Features:

+* Fargate cluster.
+Multiple availability zones
+* Nginx server serving static site (just an example of a docker image)
+* Pass environment parameters to the container
-The stack will also configure a domain name and a HTTPS listener for the service.
+* Configure a domain namem certificate and a HTTPS listener for the service

-Read more of CDK at <https://docs.aws.amazon.com/CDK/latest/userguide/what-is.html.>
+* Creates ALB redirect from HTTP to the HTTPS endpoint
+* Resource tagging

 ## Configure required AWS account